oeed/CraftOS-Standards/File Formats/Images/UCG1.md

 PixelData = *(PixelData)*

 ### 4.1 Definitions
+You can find an explanation of the standard terminology used in this document (here.)[https://github.com/oeed/CraftOS-Standards/blob/master/Terminology.md]
 #### 4.1.1 Byte
 Bytes stored within a computer do not have a "bit order", since they are always treated as a unit.
 However, a byte considered as an integer between 0 and 255 does have a most- and least-significant bit, and since we write numbers with the most-significant digit on the left, we also write bytes with the most-significant bit on the left.